This month marks one year until my wedding day! As a weight loss dietitian, this has sparked a lot of questions about my personal wedding diet plan.

 So, the biggest thing I'm going to work on, which isn't specifically diet-related but I know will have the biggest knock-on effect on my diet, is time management and organisation.

-- Lastly, I want to get back to being more consistent in the gym.
-I'd love to build a bit more muscle in my legs and maybe run a ½ marathon in under 2 hours.
-To do this, I’m going to make a proper running plan, get back into a good strength training routine, and make sure I’m fueling my body well to see improvements in my training.
+Finally, I want to get back to being consistent at the gym.
+My goal is to build a bit more muscle in my legs and maybe even run a half marathon in under 2 hours.
+To do this, I’m creating a proper running plan, getting back into a good strength-training routine, and ensuring I’m fueling my body well to support my training.
+I've also decided to start taking creatine supplements - there's so much evidence supporting their benefits for women, and no, they won't make you bulky!
+If you're curious, you can check out my favorite creatine supplements for women here.

 FAQ